vitonsky/replicator/README.md

 ## TODO
 - [x] Support few entries for replication
 - [x] Provide commands to run, instead of paths
-- [ ] Provide instructions to install as binary
+- [x] Provide instructions to install as binary
 - [ ] Split the code
+- [ ] Add docker image